opendatacube/datacube-core/docs/dev/common_install.rst

 Python and packages
 -------------------

-Python 2.7 and 3.5+ are supported.
+Python 3.5+ is required.
 Python 3.6 is recommended.

 Anaconda Python
 ~~~~~~~~~~~~~~~